Lizzie Spaulding: Storylines

 After several negative pregnancy tests, Lizzie was distraught to find her miracle baby was not real.
 A heavyhearted Lizzie attended Tammy’s memorial service alone.
 An apologetic Bill tried to caress and comfort Lizzie, but she was still upset with him, and tried to just bluntly tell him there was no baby.
 Before she could get it out though, Bill began an impassioned speech about how he wanted to be a family with her and the child, whom he now felt was a gift from God, and a second chance for them both.
-Lizzie was unsure, and seemed to think about coming clean, but Bill’s instance that he wanted to be with her forced her to keep her secret.
+Lizzie was unsure, and seemed to think about coming clean, but Bill’s insistence that he wanted to be with her forced her to keep her secret.

 After thinking she saw Sarah in the church parking lot, Lizzie was convinced this child with Bill as something she needed to stay sane.
 So she asked Bill to go away with her to the Bauer Cabin, where she planned to seduce him to become pregnant.
 After finding a bear in the cabin though, and feeling guilty about the sweet side Bill was showing her now that he thought she was having his baby, Lizzie broke down and ran from the cabin.
 Bill chased her, and as they struggled on a hilltop, Lizzie told him she was not pregnant.
 A confused Bill tried to clutch her to him, but Lizzie stumbled and came close to falling into traffic.
 She was saved by her former husband Jonathan though, and thus she found out he was still alive.

-Though he lied to her at first, Lizzie soon sound Sarah also lived, and started building a relationship with her baby again.
+Though he lied to her at first, Lizzie soon found Sarah also lived, and started building a relationship with her baby again.
 She and Jonathan even tried to work things out, and get married again, but her attraction to Bill, and her realization that Jonathan could never love her like he loved Tammy prevented her from marrying him.
-Not wanting her daughter to grow in a loveless marriage, she fled the ceremony, and reconciled with Bill.
+Not wanting her daughter to grow up in a loveless marriage, she fled the ceremony, and reconciled with Bill.
 Things went sour for her and Jonathan after that, and he even kidnapped her briefly.
 Lizzie thought him a danger, and tried to take Sarah after this.
 On top of their entire drama, Alan was still trying to interfere and hurt Jon, while taking Sarah.

 Making the hardest decision of her life, Lizzie kissed Sarah good-bye, and allowed Jonathan to flee with her, in hopes of saving her from the fate of growing up in the cold, lonely, loveless Spaulding home like she herself had.
 She could not go with them, for in exchange for Sarah’s freedom, Lizzie had offered herself for her grandfather to control.